LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/exercises/_index.md

 lastMod: 12/15/22 # UPDATE ANY TIME CHANGES ARE MADE
 ---

-We've created a CodingEvents API application [here](https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite).
+We've created a CodingEvents API application [here](https://github.com/LaunchCodeEducation/coding-events-api/).
 Before we ask you to fork and clone this, let's first think conceptually about the kinds of requests a client application could make to this API.

 ## The API

-This branch of `coding-events-api` starts by only exposing a single resource, `CodingEvent`, and four endpoints for interacting with it.
+The `coding-events-api` starts by only exposing a single resource, `CodingEvent`, and four endpoints for interacting with it.
 The `CodingEvent` resource is analogous to the `Event` model class we created in our CodingEvents MVC application.

 ### The Resource